 Machine Learning Boot Camp: Analyzing Biomedical and Health Data

-The most recent Machine Learning Boot Camp was on June 22-23, 2023.
-Sign up below to hear about the next training!
+The next Machine Learning Boot Camp will be Summer 2024.
+Sign up below to hear about registration opening!

 The Machine Learning Boot Camp is a two-day intensive boot camp of seminars combined with hands-on R labs and data applications to provide an overview of statistical concepts, techniques, and data analysis methods with applications in biomedical research.